Ravitheja1289-dot/RetainRover/README.md

-# InsuraSense - AI-Powered Churn Prediction Dashboard
+# InsuraSense: AI-Powered Insurance Churn Prediction Dashboard

-A modern React.js dashboard for visualizing customer churn predictions, SHAP-based feature importance, regional trends, and individual customer insights.
+A comprehensive solution for insurance companies to predict customer churn, understand risk factors, and develop targeted retention strategies.
+This project includes:

+1. A Streamlit dashboard for data analysis and visualization
+2. A React.js frontend for modern UI experience

 ## Features